 - 6.1 Council Tax is collected on behalf of the District Council, Parish Councils and our Major Preceptors (Staffordshire County Council and Commissioner for Police, Crime, Fire and Rescue).
-The effect of the Collection fund arrangements means that Cannock Chase Council retains around 12.4% of the council tax collected. - 6.2 Council taxes due for 2018-19 financial year amounted to £49.6M, of which some 97.4% was collected by the end of the financial year.
-This almost matches the previous year, which was 97.5%.
-Action continues to be taken to recover the remainder, alongside the current year's charges.
-As at the end of June the collection rate had increased to 98.3% - 6.3 Prior year arrears of £6,919,942.69 existed at 1 April 2019, but had reduced by £3,68,068.03 to £6,551,874.66 by the end of June. - 6.4 In accordance with the Council's approved policies, all reasonable and lawful attempts are made to recover all amounts due.
+The effect of the Collection fund arrangements means that Cannock Chase Council retains around 12.4% of the council tax collected. - 6.2 Council Tax due for the current year amounts to £52.4M and we would anticipate collecting in the region of 97.5% within the year, as was the case in the last financial year.
+Action continues to collect the remainder, after the end of the financial year, with around 99% being recovered. - 6.3 Prior year arrears continue to be pursued and had been reduced by £621,661.39 by the end of September. - 6.4 In accordance with the Council's approved policies, all reasonable and lawful attempts are made to recover all amounts due.
 In the first instance this involves the issue of bills, reminders and final notices, followed by Summonses in the Magistrates Court where the warning notices are not effective.
 At all stages of this process, debtors are encouraged to engage in voluntary arrangements to repay their arrears, to prevent the need for formal action.